-- AppDynamics A customizable infrastructure monitor that includes server and applications monitoring.
+- AppDynamics A customizable infrastructure monitor that includes server and application monitoring.

 - NewRelic Application Performance Monitoring Monitors a long list of applications including DNS servers.

-The best DNS server monitoring and troubleshoting tools
+The best DNS server monitoring and troubleshooting tools

 In this article, we’re going to show you the best DNS server monitoring tools on the market.